1,374 related texts · 18 related myths · Page 1 of 29

 The goal?
 To continue the deceased brother's lineage.
 But what happens if things get complicated?
 What if the brother isn't exactly… careful in his intentions?
 The Sifrei Devarim, ...

 Like you stumble across something in the Torah that makes you stop and say, "Wait, what?"
-Well, buckle up, because we're about to dive into one of those moments, straight from the ...
+Well, buckle up, because It's all about the yevamah (sister-in-law) and the ritual of hali...

 This isn't just another name in the Bible; it represents something deeper.
 A persistent, almost archetypal force of opposition.
 The story of Amalek isn't just a historical account;...

 Ever hear a law and think, "Wow, that's… specific?"
-Well, buckle up, because we're about to dive into one of those laws from the Torah.
-It’s a concept called yibum, or levirate mar...
+Well, buckle up, because It’s a concept called yibum, or levirate marriage, and it’s found in the book of Devarim (Deuteronomy) ...

 Sometimes, diving into the nitty-gritty of old texts reveals surprisingly human stories and concerns.
-Let's take a peek at a passage from Sifrei Devarim, a collection of legal inte...
+The source turns to a passage from Sifrei Devarim, a collection of legal inter...

-A Tale of Rabbi Kahana [From Batei Midrash (rabbinic interpretive commentary)ot, Volume 4] (Published by S. A. Wetheimer, 1897) A Tale of Rabbi Kahana: Rabbi Kahana and his wife we...
+A Tale of Rabbi Kahana [From Batei Midrashot (rabbinic interpretive commentary), Volume 4] (Published by S. A. Wetheimer, 1897) A Tale of Rabbi Kahana: Rabbi Kahana and his wife we...

 “May You pursue them in wrath and destroy them from under the heavens of the Lord” (Lamentations 3:66).“May You pursue them in wrath and destroy them” – Jeremiah said: “May you pur...